MicrosoftDocs/learn/learn-pr/azure/azure-sql-secure-data/includes/2-security-capabilities.md

 ### Private Link for Azure SQL Database

-You've seen how to configure the most secure network using Azure SQL Database with the public endpoint.
+You've seen how to configure the most secure network using Azure SQL Database with the public endpoint, which is similar to the way that Azure SQL Managed Instance is deployed.
 This method of securing Azure SQL Database has been used for years.
 However, in 2019, Azure began moving towards a concept of a Private Link, which is more similar to the way that Azure SQL Managed Instance is deployed.
 Private Link allows you to connect to Azure SQL Database (and several other PaaS offerings) using a private endpoint, which means it has a private IP address within a specific VNet.

 ![Private endpoint connection](../media/privateendpoint.png)